 Meals On Wheels

 Cuyahoga Heights Service Department will deliver meals to the elderly and disabled residents of the Village.
 Please call the Service Department at 216-641-3505 for further information about this service.

 Cuyahoga Heights sponsors a Health Watch Program through the Fire Department for Seniors 60 years or older.
 The program co-pays for an alarm that is worn around the neck of the resident to activate in case of an emergency.
 Contact the Fire Department for more information.

 The Village operates a well visit clinic with a registered nurse.
 Residents 60 years and older are eligible for certain blood work at no charge once a year.
 The Clinic is located in the Village Hall and is open by appointment only from March through October.

 Please call JoAnn Socausky, R.N. at 216-401-1039 to schedule an appointment.

 Flu shots for seniors over 60 years and those medically in need are paid for by the Village and provided once a year in the fall.
-Information is available in the September Village Newsletter.
+Watch for information is available in the monthly Village Newsletter.

 SeniorGuidance.org provides comprehensive resources on various senior living options, including: assisted living facilities, senior living communities, nursing homes, independent living communities, continuing care retirement communities (CCRC) and all other long term senior care options, including memory care such as Alzheimer’s or Dementia.
 Their website discusses all services available for seniors living in Ohio, outlines helpful state programs for seniors and allows them to find assisted living facilities in every city, village, township and county in Ohio.